EETomahawk/PixelWalkerBot_Python_01/README.md

-**Disclaimer**: This code is WIP and this repo tracks ongoing development.
-No code/information in here is likely to be fully correct/working unless I tag it as such.
+**Disclaimer**: This project is WIP and this repo tracks ongoing development.
+No code/information in here is guaranteed working/correct unless I tag it as such.

 ### Introduction
 Python implementation of a bot for PixelWalker, including low-level websocket/API stuff.